-Vientiane might be the least hectic of all Southeast Asian capitals.
+Is Vientiane worth visiting?
+It might be the least hectic of all Southeast Asian capitals.
 Adequately, falling in love with its temples, markets, history, and gastronomy requires a slow tempo.

-Vientiane today is certainly not the capital of boredom!
-It is worth visiting not just as a transfer point in your Asian itinerary!
+But Vientiane today is certainly not the capital of boredom.
+It is worth visiting not just as a transfer point in your Asian itinerary.